PROSPECTIVE STUDENT RESOURCES

 Application Nights & Community Organization Visits

 Office of Admissions staff are actively involved in schools and community organizations of all kinds in an effort to promote college access.
-During 2015-16, UNL participated in over 50 college application events and 40 community events, helping students and families navigate the college application process.
+This year, the UNL Office of Admissions participated in over 300 High School Visits and attended over 350+ college fairs in state and abroad.
+With a focus on Diversity and Community Involvement, the Office of Admissions has hosted all Nebraska Apply2College Days and promoted the NUforNE Campaign to effectively assist students and families navigate the college application process.

 College Access Days and Group Visits